Nicolette Boele: Member of Parliament

 Boele was declared the member of parliament for the division of Bradfield on 4 June 2025 after a closely fought race, winning by a margin of 26 votes.
 Boele delivered her maiden speech on 28 July, calling out the government for their lack of ambition.
 On 15 July 2025, Kapterian launched a legal challenge in the Court of Disputed Returns disputing the result in Bradfield.
 On 25 September, Kapterian announced the withdrawal of the legal challenge.
 On 5 November, Boele asked treasurer Jim Chalmers to legislate a food donation tax incentive during question time.
+On 24 November, Nicolette Boele moved the motion to restrict gas exports and solve shortages, which was supported by Labor MP Ed Husic.

 Political views

 Economics

 Boele advocates for a fair and resilient economy that rewards effort, supports small business, and prepares Australia for future challenges.
 Boele supports cutting red tape to help small businesses thrive.

 Environment

 Boele has made a large part of her platform about ending coal mine approvals.
 She also wants to see more renewable energy infrastructure such as batteries, energy-efficient heat pumps and solar.